Do you smooch your pooch?

 Human and dog mouths have “a large number and a wide variety of bacteria,” Fobian says.
 Fortunately, most of it doesn’t make us sick, but some can.
 Parasites like hookworm, roundworm, and giardia can be passed from dog to human through licking.
 Salmonella, too, can be passed from your dog to you, or vice versa.

 Viruses tend to affect one species or the other; you’re not going to give your dog a cold, and they won’t be giving you their cough.

 If you’re not healthy, skip it.
 People with weak immune systems should simply avoid kissing pets, Fobian says.
 That includes those with HIV/AIDS, those who have had an organ transplant, and those who are on medicines for cancer that limit the body’s ability to fight off infection.

 Some dogs may not like you to put your face close to theirs.

-A dog who doesn’t want to be kissed will show his stress by leaning away, looking away, pursing and licking his lips.
+A dog who doesn’t want to be kissed will show their stress by leaning away, looking away, pursing and licking their lips.

 “A lot of people miss those signs, and when they try to kiss the dog, the dog snaps at them,” says Melissa Bain, DVM, assistant professor at UC Davis School of Veterinary Medicine.

-If your dog is giving you signs that this is not her thing, then don’t put her through it, Bain says.
+If your dog is giving you signs that this is not their thing, then don’t put them through it, Bain says.